 Passes: A CDFW Lands Pass (Day Use or Annual) is required for non-hunting/non-fishing recreational purposes, but not required for those who possess a valid California sport fishing, hunting, or trapping license.
 Fees are waived for visitors under 16 years old.
 Organized youth or school groups may request an exemption from the day use fees for tours and events.

 Please be advised that during rainy periods the auto tour road may be closed due to unsafe conditions.
-Please feel free to call ahead and speak to one of our staff to find out the status of the conditions.
+We recommend calling ahead to check conditions.

 Type A Wildlife Area - Restricted hunter access during waterfowl season.
 A hunting pass must be purchased in advance and exchanged for an entry permit.

 To obtain an entry permit, all members of your party must have the following:

 - Prepaid Type A One-Day, Two Day or Season Pass*

 - Harvest Information Program (HIP) Validation

 - California Duck Validation*